jjz369/Kaggle-Bengali.AI-competition/README.md

 ## Training

 * **Preprocess** the image data.
-This step read, resize and normalize images, and save them to the `./input/train/` folder.
+This module reads, resizes and normalizes images, and saves them to the `./input/train/` folder.

   In the `./src` folder, run:
   ~~~
   $python preprocess.py -tr -s 1.25
   ~~~

   `-s 1.25` is a scale factor to scale the image from 137x236 to 171x295.
-It can be any meaninnful float number.
+It can be any meaningful float number.

 * **train** the model: